Omni-guides/Wabbajack-Modlist-Linux/README.md

 ### Introduction

+**I will shorlty be reorganising this guide to make it easier to follow for the multiple lists that have now been tested.
+This should be available in the next couple of weeks and make things much easier to follow.**

 The following guide is a work in progress, based on my own tests, and along with mutliple users posting in the #unofficial-linux-help channel.
 With thanks to all involved.
 Feedback is always welcome.

 The steps below have been used to get Wabbajack Modlists running on Linux, but **not** the Wabbajack Appliction itself.
 While I do have a method for running Wabbajack on bottles on Linux, I *do not* recommend it.
 I have confirmed success with Modlists for Skyrim, Fallout 4, Oblivion and more, on platforms such as SteamDeck (SteamOS/Arch), Garuda Linux (Arch) and Fedora, though the process should be largely the same for most distros.